 You also want to keep your shoppers in mind.
 What will they see first as they approach?
 Hopefully your top-selling product is in clear sight.
 Does your set up encourage people to touch and pick up items?
 Does it make them think of gift giving?
 I explain these points further in my e-book: MAKE MORE MONEY AT CRAFT FAIRS and share a ton more ways to create a display that adds value to your products.

-Sign up for the FREE 5 DAY CHALLENGE to receive a free sample chapter from the ebook (CH 5 – MAKING PRODUCTS THAT PROFIT) and to receive the 5 steps to building a craft show display that gets you sales.
+Sign up for the FREE 5 DAY CHALLENGE which includes a free sample chapter from my ebook (CH 1 – MAKING PRODUCTS THAT PROFIT).
+It also shares 5 easy to follow, actionable steps to build a craft show display that gets you sales.

 How you write about your products and the way you speak about them can change a shopper’s perception of them.
 If you’re quickly naming, describing and scribbling out signs, the lack of attention to the keywords you use could be the reason your products aren’t selling.